All Episodes

 It was just never going to happen.

-Yeah, Roosh, but what about Comey's this trade shooter?
+Yeah, Rush, but what about Comey?

-Supposedly he's not.
+Supposedly, he's not.

 Well, draw your own conclusions.